 We will now, supported by Gersho's conjecture, make the approximation that all Voronoi regions are congruent to a typical body Ω_t .
-Moreover, since the source under consideration is uniform, we assume that all regions have the same size, $\alpha \Omega_t$,2 where α is a rate-dependent scaling parameter to be determined below.
+Moreover, since the source under consideration is uniform, we assume that all regions have the same size.
+Hence, the Voronoi regions are translations (possibly rotated or reflected) of $\alpha\Omega_t$, where α is a rate-dependent scaling parameter to be determined below.
 This approximation contains two errors, for any finite rate.
-Firstly, the regions in (1.6) deviate a little from $\alpha \Omega_t$; secondly, a few of the regions, notably those close to the boundary of Δ , deviate a lot.
+Firstly, the regions in (6) deviate a little from $\alpha\Omega_t$; secondly, some of the regions, notably those close to the boundary of Δ , deviate a lot.
 How these errors are handled implicitly selects one of two concepts for vector quantizer design for uniform sources.
 The errors can be neglected, which is the basic assumption behind lattice quantization, or they can be considered, which leads into unconstrained quantizer design.
-In this report, we follow the former approach.
+In this paper, we follow the former approach.

-If all Voronoi regions are congruent, the sum in (1.6) is not needed anymore:
+If all Voronoi regions are congruent, the sum in (6) is not needed anymore: